 The market has seen a marked increase over the past few years (even in the sub £10m deal space) in the uptake of warranty and indemnity insurance to cover off the risk, particularly buy-side policies.
 We won’t delve into the detail and complexities of these policies, other than to briefly note that whilst they can be put in place speedily, the earlier that cover is sought and the longer the Warranty and Indemnity insurers have to assess risk, the better.
 Premium levels are, however, likely to rise as the insurance market generally hardens in the face of the downturn and the upturn in claims.

 Completion accounts disputes

-In more seller friendly times than at present, there had been a marked rise in an alternative price accounts mechanism, the locked box accounts structure.
-A form of pre agreed completion accounts considered to be more seller friendly and which avoid most of the uncertainly at completion about what the final price will be, and which exists when completion accounts are used.
+In more seller-friendly times than at present, there had been a marked rise in an alternative price accounts mechanism, the locked box accounts structure.
+A form of pre-agreed completion accounts is considered to be more seller-friendly and avoids most of the uncertainty at completion about what the final price will be, and which exists when completion accounts are used.

 The scope for dispute with completion accounts is significant.
 How to define key metrics such as debt, cash and normal working capital was an area for dispute before COVID.
 Working out and agreeing what EBITDA (or its new formulation EBITDAC) should be or what normal working capital requirements ought to be tested at is now even more challenging.